 Families are the foundation of the Fuller Center for Housing Armenia.
 There is nothing more encouraging that makes us proud than the success stories of the families whose lives have been changed through decent housing.

-Yeghiazaryans’ doubled happiness in their new house
+Yeghiazaryans’ doubled happiness

 For many years, we lived in a 18-squere-meter metal container without any housing conditions- no kitchen, no bathroom, no separate bedrooms.
 Despite the bad conditions and all difficulties, we have been a solid and loving family.
 Every problem we tried to solve together easing our difficulties.
 It was more hard to raise children in such poor conditions.
 In spite of everything, we lived with a big hope that one day we would also have our own decent home.